Are you saving enough for college?

 Younger parents need to hear this message!

 Procrastination can lead to a huge funding gap you must fill from some other bucket.
 To be clear, every family wishes they had saved more for their kid’s college education.
-Every penny is pinched, and what is left to save for college and retirement is a push with paying for traveling soccer, lacrosse, etc. You wake up one day and the kids are seniors in high school.

 Just start.